-When might I think about genetic testing?
+When might I consider genetic testing?

-You might think about genetic testing if:
+You might consider having genetic testing if:

 - you have a child who is severely affected by problems with their growth, their development or their health